shashidhar-in/furationtech/README.md

   - `components`: Contains reusable UI components used throughout the app.
   - `pages`: Contains individual pages of the application (Home, Book Listing, Book Details, Shopping Cart, Checkout).
   - `contexts`: Contains the context provider(s) for managing global state (e.g., BookContext).
-  - `redux`: Contains Redux-related files (actions, reducers) if you choose to use Redux.
-  - `utils`: Contains utility/helper functions used in the app.
 - `public`: Contains static assets and the root HTML file.

 ## Features